bailey572/devops/README.md

 # devops

-Just a dumping ground for basic informatin as I work my way through the Caltech DevOps Program 4.1
+Just a dumping ground for basic information as I work my way through the CalTech DevOps Program 4.1